 “I’m big on manifestation — visioning what you want to accomplish.
 Here’s how I think about it.
 Your dream is like a row of dominoes.
 I decided what I really wanted was to run a food truck.
 I pictured everything it would take to get there.
 I saw myself working in the truck, doing dishes, putting in long hours.
 I envisioned every detail along the way — what I was wearing, what the weather was like.
 I saw the long line of decisions and accomplishments I’d have to make.
 But I knew the last domino in the chain would eventually fall.
 Maybe I’m only on domino #3 right now, so I can’t worry about domino #276.
 I know it will fall, and I just have to focus on each step as it comes.
 So when people asked me ‘What if?’, I kept focusing on making the next domino fall.
 If you worry too much about the last domino, it’s easy to get overwhelmed and give yourself permission to quit.”

 David has worked hard — long hours at music festivals, serving big lunch crowds, and now, building Harvest Kitchen, focusing more on catering and events.
 He’s expanded his team, and he’s learned the power of investing in great people.
 Because he’s hired a great team, he doesn’t have to be on-site for every event anymore.
 He is scaling the business and his quest for personal freedom is now his reality.
-He recently returned from a two-week trip to Costa Rica.
-He goes to Burning Man every year and turns off his cell phone for two and a half weeks.
+He took a two-week trip to Costa Rica.
+He goes to Burning Man every year and turns off his cell phone for weeks at a time.

 “Now I have a simple life,” he says.
 “I invest in experiences and relationships instead of things.
 That’s what bring me real happiness.
 I’m living the life of my dreams.”
 When people tell him he’s lucky, he corrects them: There’s nothing lucky about it.
 He created this lifestyle by design, pushing down one domino at a time.